Parity conjecture for abelian surfaces

 The latter is $-1$ precisely when $\xi$ is a non-square (non-split node!) and $v(\delta_1)$ is odd.
 This magically combines to $w=\lambda\cdot E$, as~required.

 We will work out a number of cases by a similar brute force approach (\S \ref{s:oddisogeny}--\ref{s:2adic}); this is often rather more delicate than described above, as we have brushed the non-generic cases (when certain quantities become non-units) under the rug.
 Unfortunately, there is a myriad of possible reduction types that one would need to address to prove the formula $w=\lambda \cdot E$ in general.
-Instead, we will use a global-to-local trick to cut down the number of cases to a manageable list.
+Instead, we will use a global-to-local trick to cut down the number of cases to a manageable list (from 938 to 48, in the description used in Theorem \ref{th:localconjectureoddprime}).
 This is based on the following lemma, which follows directly from Theorem~\ref{thm:intro2parity} and the product formula for Hilbert symbols.

 \begin{lemma} Let $K$ be a number field and $C/K$ a C2D4 curve with $\cP, \Delta\neq 0$ for which the 2-parity conjecture holds.
 If Conjecture \ref{conj:local} holds for $C/K_v$ for all places $v$ of $K$ except possibly one place $w$, then it also holds for $C/K_w$. \end{lemma}